Second Step in the True Pattern of Prayer - Thank God

-"Father in Heaven, We thank Thee for the many blessings Thou has given to us."
+"Father in Heaven, I thank Thee for the many blessings Thou has given to me."

-God is ever willing to bless His children, and He appreciates it when we remember to thank Him for things which He has provided for us.
-Parents tend to want to shower children who are grateful with more blessings because of the reciprocity of the relationship.
+God is ever willing to bless His children, and He appreciates it when we remember to thank Him for things He's provided for us.
+Parents tend to shower children who are grateful with more blessings because of the reciprocity of the relationship.

 God the Father very much desires our love as we desire love and adoration.
 His feelings and disposition are perfectly matured and fair towards all people, though He favors those of us who express our love and appreciation for Him.